-Flow statistics allow a distinction to be made between true transactions (actual increases or decreases in business) and changes that arise due to other influences, i.e., non-transactions.
-Transactions are defined as the difference between end-of-month balance sheet (stock) positions at the reporting date (month-to-month changes), from which the effect of changes due to other influences is removed.
-Other influences (non-transactions) are changes such as reclassifications, revaluations, etc. For the purposes of compiling flow data there are three types of other influences:
+Flow statistics allow a distinction to be made between true transactions, which are underlying business developments, (actual increases or decreases in business) and changes that arise due to developments that are not the result of transactions, i.e. other influences.

+Transactions are defined as the difference between stock positions at end-of-month reporting dates, from which the effect of changes due to other influences is removed.
+Other influences (non-transactions) relate to two main categories, revaluation adjustments and reclassifications and other adjustments.
+These are captured on the RV2 and RC2 returns.

+For the purposes of compiling flow data, the following are types of other influences:

-- exchange rate adjustments changes in the value of assets and liabilities denominated in a foreign currency due to a change in the exchange rate of the euro vis-à-vis foreign currencies; - Write-offs/write-downs at time of loan transfer, revaluations and changes in the valuation of negotiable instruments, e.g., securities, caused by a change in their price; and - reclassifications and other adjustments changes in the composition of the statistical reporting population, changes in the sector classification of counterparties, e.g., on privatisation, corrections of reporting errors in the absence of revisions.
+- Revaluation adjustments (RV2) - o write-offs/write-downs of loans and write-offs/write-downs at time of loan transfer; - revaluations and changes in the valuation of negotiable instruments, e.g., securities, fixed assets and remaining assets and liabilities caused by a change in their price; - Reclassifications and other adjustments (RC2) - changes in the composition of the statistical reporting population, changes in the sector classification of counterparties, e.g., on privatisation, corrections of reporting errors in the absence of revisions.

 The Central Bank will compile and calculate the exchange rate influences from the date supplied by the credit institution in the quarterly QCU format on the Resident Offices Return.
-The revaluations information is supplied to the Central Bank by credit institutions in the monthly Revaluation Adjustment Return (RV1) detailed below.
-Reclassification information is supplied to the Central Bank by credit institutions in the Reclassifications Adjustment Return (RC1) form detailed below.
+This refers to changes in the value of assets and liabilities denominated in a foreign currency due to a change in the exchange rate of the euro vis-à-vis foreign currencies.

-5(a).
-Revaluation Adjustment Return (RV1)
+5.1 Revaluation Adjustment Return (RV2)